kitihounel/csharp-course/01-arrays-and-loops.md

 ## Exercises

 - Write a program that computes the factorial of a number supplied by the user.
+- Write a program that finds the GCD of two positive numbers.
 - Write a program that displays the perfect numbers below 500.
 A perfect number is a positive integer that equals the sum of its proper divisors (the divisors excluding the number itself).
 - Write a program that uses the Eratosthenes sieve to output all prime numbers (one per line) below 100.